-Asset Class Target Allocation Long-Term Expected Real Rate of Return

-Global equity 47% 6.80%
+Asset class Long-term target allocation Long-term expected real rate of return

+Global Equity 47.00 % 6.85 %

-Fixed income 13 1.25
+Fixed Income 13.00 1.25

-Yield driven 8 6.55
+Yield driven 8.00 6.55

-Real return 11 1.71
+Real return 11.00 1.71

-Real estate 11 5.05
+Real estate 11.00 5.05

-Alternatives 8 9.85
+Alternatives 8.00 9.85

-Short-term investments 2 (0.25)
+Short-term investments 2.00 (0.25)

-Total 100%
+100.00

 Discount rate.
 The discount rate used to measure the total pension liability was 7.75 percent.
-The projection of cash flows used to determine the discount rate was based on member and employer contributions as outlined below: In KPERS, the State/School and Local groups do not necessarily contribute the full actuarial determined rate.
+The projection of cash flows used to determine the discount rate was based on member and employer contributions as outlined below:

+In KPERS, the State/School and Local groups do not necessarily contribute the full actuarial determined rate.
 Based on legislation first passed in 1993 and subsequent legislation, the employer contribution rates certified by the Board may not increase by more than the statutory cap.
-The statutory cap for Fiscal Year 2017 was 1.2 percent.
+The statutory cap for Fiscal Year 2018 was 1.2 percent.

 In recent years, the Legislature has made several changes to statutory rates that deviate from the scheduled contribution increases set under the caps established in 2012 for the State/School group.
 Under 2015 SB 4, the previously certified State/School statutory rate for Fiscal Year 2015 of 11.27 percent was reduced to 8.65 percent for the last half of the fiscal year as part of the Governor's allotment.
 That same session, SB 228 recertified statutory rates for the State/School group to 10.91 percent for Fiscal Year 2016 and 10.81 percent for Fiscal Year 2017 in anticipation of the issuance of \$1 billion in pension obligation bonds.
 Legislation in the 2016 session (SB 161) provided for the delay of up to \$100 million in State and School contributions to the Pension Plan.
 Legislation passed by the 2017 Legislature removed the repayment provisions included in SB 161.

 In addition, 2017 S Sub.
 For Sub.
 HB 2052 delayed \$64.1 million in Fiscal Year State/School contributions, to be repaid over 20 years in level dollar installments.
-The first year payment of \$6.4 million was received in July 2017 and appropriations for Fiscal Year 2018 are intended to fully fund the State/School group statutory contribution rate of 12.01 percent for that year.
+The first-year payment of \$6.4 million paid in full at the beginning of Fiscal Year 2018, and appropriations for Fiscal Year 2018 are intended to fully fund the State/School group statutory contribution rate of 12.01 percent for that year.
 Additional legislation in the 2017 Session (S Sub for HB 2002) provided for a reduction of \$194 million from the previously certified contribution rate of 13.21 percent in the State/School contributions for Fiscal Year 2019.
-Like the Fiscal Year 2017 reduction, it is to be paid back over a 20 year period, beginning in Fiscal Year 2020.
+Like the Fiscal Year 2017 reduction, it is to be paid back over a 20-year period, beginning in Fiscal Year 2020.
 Therefore, both reductions will be accounted for as long-term receivables by the Pension Plan.